-The Visual Journal is an internal website for communicating product placement and sign guidance to all REI field employees.
+The Visual Journal is an internal website used to communicate product placement and signage guidance to all REI field employees

 Research & Site Traffic